Dutch Defence: 1.d4 f5 2.c4

 History and Notable Players

 It arises from the Dutch Defense.
-Among the most prolific practitioners on the White side are Ivan Farago (20 games), Wolfgang Uhlmann (16 games), Alexander G Beliavsky (14 games).
-On the Black side, notable exponents include Vladimir P Malaniuk (41 games), Pavel Potapov (35 games), Thanh Trang Hoang (32 games).
+Among the most prolific White practitioners are Ivan Farago (20 games), Wolfgang Uhlmann (16 games), Alexander G Beliavsky (14 games).
+Black-side regulars include Vladimir P Malaniuk (41 games), Pavel Potapov (35 games), Thanh Trang Hoang (32 games).

 Main Lines and Variations